-- Planning Policy for Traveller Sites (2015) - Gypsy and Traveller and Travelling Showpeople Topic Paper (2016) - Gypsy and Traveller and Travelling Showpeople Accommodation Assessment (GTAA) (2012) - Maidstone Landscape Character Assessment (amended 2013) - Maidstone Borough Council Local Plan Review, draft plan for submission (Regulation 22) dated October 2021. - The Regulation 22 draft is a material consideration however weight is currently limited, as it is the subject of an examination in public that commenced on the 6 September 2022 (hearings currently adjourned until November 2022).
+- Planning Policy for Traveller Sites (2015) - Gypsy and Traveller and Travelling Showpeople Topic Paper (2016) - Gypsy and Traveller and Travelling Showpeople Accommodation Assessment (GTAA) (2012) - Maidstone Landscape Character Assessment (amended 2013) - Maidstone Borough Council Local Plan Review, draft plan for submission (Regulation 22) dated October 2021. - The Regulation 22 draft is a material consideration however weight is currently limited, as it is the subject of an examination in public that commenced on the 6 September 2022 (Stage 1 hearings concluded).
 The relevant polices in the draft plan are as follows: